ChocoChipset/iOSCowboy.github.io/_posts/2013-12-02-pebble-mavericks-and-xcode-5.md

 6. In the Build Settings of your project, change Architecture's value from  ```$(ARCHS_STANDARD_INCLUDING_64_BIT)``` to ```$(ARCHS_STANDARD)```.

-	Otherwise, you will bump in the following error:
+	Otherwise, you will bump with the following error:

 	````
 	Undefined symbols for architecture x86_64: